ContributorSiri/lib-tests/Intro2sys/2024_spring_midterm-answer.md

-# Intro to Computer Systems Midterm 2024 Spring
+# Intro to Computer Systems: 2024 Spring Midterm
 ## General Information
 - **Date**: 2024-04-19
 - **Duration**: In class, but append 5 minutes (9:50 - 12:20)